Sofiko Chiaureli

-Sophia Chiaureli (სოფიკო ჭიაურელი; 21 May 1937 - 2 March 2008), professionally known as Sofiko Chiaureli, was a Soviet Georgian actress.
+Sophia Chiaureli (სოფიკო ჭიაურელი; 21 May 1937 - 2 March 2008), professionally known as Sofiko Chiaureli, was a Georgian and Soviet actress.
 Thought to be the muse of filmmaker Sergei Parajanov, she played a significant role in the 20th century Georgian theater and was associated with the country's two most prominent theaters, the Rustaveli Theatre (1964–1968) and Marjanishvili Theatre (1960–1964, 1968–2008).

 Biography

-Sofiko Chiaureli was born in Tbilisi.
-Her parents were the film director Mikheil Chiaureli and the actress Veriko Anjaparidze.
+Chiaureli was born on 21 May 1937 in Tbilisi, Georgian SSR to Mikheil Chiaureli, an actor, film director and screenwriter, and Veriko Anjaparidze, an actress.
+The younger sister of the director Otar Chiaureli, Chiaureli was the maternal cousin of the director and screenwriter Georgiy Daneliya.

 She graduated from the All-Russian Institute of Cinematography in Moscow and moved back to Tbilisi.
 In 1975 she was a member of the jury at the 9th Moscow International Film Festival.